-On July 9, the Nagoya Grand Sumo Tournament began in Nagoya, central Japan.
+Between July 9 and 23, the Nagoya Grand Sumo Tournament was held in Nagoya, central Japan.

-The meet, lasting until July 23, is being held at the Aichi Prefectural Gymnasium, with four grand champions and three ozeki facing off for the first time since the spring meet in 2000.
+The meet was held at the Aichi Prefectural Gymnasium, and saw four grand champions and three ozeki face off for the first time since the spring meet in 2000.

 Kyodo News photographers sought to capture some of the more eye-catching moments before and during the competition.

 A group of sumo wrestlers arrived by shinkansen bullet train at Nagoya station in late June ahead of the tournament.

 These young wrestlers were seen during a practice session in Seto city, Aichi Prefecture, ahead of the start of the event.